 Professor John M. Griffin is currently the James A. Elkins Centennial Chair in Finance at the University of Texas, McCombs School of Business.
 He has also served on the faculty at Arizona State University, Yale University, Hong Kong University of Science and Technology, and Harvard Business School.
 His research focuses on understanding the role that conflicts of interest and misreporting played in the financial crisis.
-Specifically, his recent papers have centered on forensic finance and understanding the role of anything that is potentially illegal, illicit or immoral in financial markets.
-His expertise is in structured finance, credit ratings, international finance, and institutional investments with topics of papers including: manipulation, mortgage misreporting, credit ratings, insider trading, investment banking, cryptocurrencies, IPOs, hedge fund performance, co-movement, anomalies, pricing models, and understanding currencies and international stocks.
+A main field is forensic finance, or understanding the role of anything that is potentially illegal, illicit or immoral in financial markets.
+His research has been extensively published and cited in the top finance journals and featured in over 600 media outlets including Bloomberg, Wall Street Journal, New York Times, and Financial Times.
+Recent areas of study include cryptocurrencies and market manipulation.
+His expertise is in structured finance, credit ratings, international finance, and institutional investments with topics of papers including: the financial crisis, manipulation, mortgage misreporting, credit ratings, insider trading, investment banking, crypto-currencies, corruption, trading behavior, and international finance.

 Areas of Expertise and Research